techdivision/import-docs/02.documentation/04.plug-ins/docs.md

 ### Subject

-This the plugin that does the main work by invoking the subjects as well as their registered observers and callbacks.
-The plugin configuration is
+This is the plug-in that does the main work by invoking the registered subjects as well as their registered observers and callbacks.
+When using M2IF as a framework, this plug-in will be a really good entrypoint to add your custom functionality.
+In most cases, it'll be quite enough to write a subject and observers that provides the necessary functionality and will be invoke by this plug-in.

+The plug-in configuration is

 ```json
 {